VQ Probe v2.5 User Guide

 - Right file area displays a part of the current frame of the right file

-- Vertical split line is placed between two images; it allows the user to change the width of the left and the right images
+- Vertical split line allows the user to change the width of the left and the right frames

 - Buttons to choose which component(s) are shown: